-33. The opportunity should be taken as part of this Local Plan to consider the growth needs and capacity of individual smaller settlements to accommodate growth.
-In is context, the approach is directed towards growth at the Category 1 and 2 Local Service Villages as identified in the Stratford upon Avon Core Strategy, including Stockton.
+32. The opportunity should be taken as part of this Local Plan to consider the growth needs and capacity of individual smaller settlements to accommodate growth.
+In this context, the approach is directed towards growth at the Category 1 and 2 Local Service Villages as identified in the Stratford upon Avon Core Strategy.
 Growth at Category 3 settlements and below should be a matter for Neighbourhood Plans.